-Interest in this project outstripped the places that councils could take and as such we are taking a cohort of local authorities and service users alongside the collaborative project (more detail on that below) and are able to work with councils now to roll out AutonoMe At Home and then bring the new employability content online (AutonoMe At Work) in due course – please get in touch if that is something you are interested in.
+Interest in this project outstripped the places that councils could take and as such we took a cohort of local authorities and service users alongside the collaborative project (more detail on that below) and were able to work with councils to roll out AutonoMe At Home and then bring the new employability content online (AutonoMe At Work.)

 COLLABORATIVE PROJECT DESCRIPTION: AUTONOME AT WORK

-Additional co-design and development will be undertaken to enable support to be provided to service users to manage their health, wellbeing and mental health including anxiety seen as particularly important post COVID-19 – all of this will result in an ‘AutonoMe At Work’ product.
+Additional co-design and development was undertaken to enable support to be provided to service users to manage their health, wellbeing and mental health including anxiety seen as particularly important post COVID-19 – all of which resulted in an ‘AutonoMe At Work’ product.

-In addition to the virtual provision, the provider will support frontline staff, the council and employer(s) including – but is not limited to – training, development of personalised outcome plans, monitoring and evaluation.
-In light of the challenges presented by COVID-19, this will be provided virtually throughout the project.
+In addition to the virtual provision, the provider will support frontline staff, the council and employer(s) including, but not limited to, training, development of personalised outcome plans, monitoring and evaluation.
+In light of the challenges presented by COVID-19, this was provided virtually throughout the project.

 This is particularly stark for learning disability services; the average cost per service user in LBBD is expected to increase from £38,902 to £49,279 between 2017 to 2025, an increase of 26% (London Councils, 2019).